CoachesDoug Williams - Head Coach, 23rd Year

-Doug Williams, whose Bulldogs have averaged 32 wins per season since 1995, enters his nineteenth season as head coach.
-In 2012, Williams guided the Bulldogs to a 32-12 record, a 17th trip to the Northern California State Playoffs, and 11th Coast Conference Championship in the past 18 years.
+Doug Williams, whose Bulldogs have averaged 32 wins per season since 1995, enters his twenty-third season as head coach.
+In 2016, Williams guided the Bulldogs to a 26-15 record, a 21st trip to the Northern California State Playoffs.
+Under Coach Williams the Bulldogs have won 12 Coast Conference Championships in the past 22 years, most recently guiding the Bulldogs to the Coast Conference Golden Gate Championship in 2015.
 One of his most memorable experiences was when his first team at CSM claimed the 1995 Coast Conference National Division Championship.
 The Bulldogs posted a 38-11 record in Williams' first season, setting a school single-season record for victories.
-His eighteen-year record at CSM is 572-230 and he is a seven-time recipient of the Coast Conference Coach of the Year Award, most recently winning the award in 2012.
-During his tenure, 207 out of 213 players have transferred to four-year schools or signed professionally.
+His twenty-one year record at CSM is 649-274 and he is a eight-time recipient of the Coast Conference Coach of the Year Award, most recently winning the award in 2015.
+During his tenure, 248 out of 255 players have transferred to four-year schools or signed professionally, an outstanding rate of 97%!!

 Williams played NCAA Division I baseball at UC Santa Barbara during the 1987-88 seasons.
 A native of nearby Belmont, Williams played the infield and pitched for Carlmont High School, from which he graduated in 1983.
 He began his Bulldog career as a player for the legendary John Noce during the 1984-86 seasons, including a redshirt year.
 In his last season at CSM, the Bulldogs won the championship of the former Golden Gate Conference, which was the school's last title until Williams guided the Bulldogs to the 1995 crown.